JHU-PL-Lab/www-fpse/coding_guidlines.md

 **Don’t be too clever.** The most elegant solution is not always the best one.
 Readability is about more than just concision.
 Write the shorter code if doing so does not drastically increase complexity.
 Point-free programming (especially excessive function composition and partial application) is often clever but unreadable.
 Be explicit and simple without being overly verbose.

 **Use the weakest feature.** Prefer the simplest feature that expresses your intent.
 More powerful features are valuable when they solve a problem that simpler features cannot, but they should not be used merely because they exist.
 Every additional capability imposes a cost on the reader because they must be prepared for you to use it; introduce mechanisms only when they buy you something.
-Search for the simplest type or feature that solves your problem
+Search for the simplest type or feature that solves your problem.

 > For example, do not use a list where a tuple works, or a first class module when you only need a higher order function, or objects when records and variants suffice.